floooh/sokol/README.md

     currently working on (here: https://github.com/floooh/sokol-tools).

-    While working on getting reflection data out of the shaders (e.g. what uniform blocks and textures the shader uses), it occured to me that vertex-attribute-names and -semantics are actually part of the reflection info and belong to the shader, not to the vertex layout in the pipeline object (which only describes how the incoming vertex data maps to
+    While working on getting reflection data out of the shaders (e.g. what uniform blocks and textures the shader uses), it occurred to me that vertex-attribute-names and -semantics are actually part of the reflection info and belong to the shader, not to the vertex layout in the pipeline object (which only describes how the incoming vertex data maps to